 The effects of heroin addiction range from a loss of personal integrity due to the criminality and lies normally used by the addict to manipulate those around him, to depression due to the illness and physical stress of the drug itself, compounded with the hopelessness of a person who can’t shake their addiction.

-The Narconon program is long-term and residential in most locations.
+The Narconon program is long-term and residential.
 This gives the addicted person the time to truly focus on their recovery.
 It takes time, work and guidance to rebuild that life, to establish a sober foundation that will last far into the future.

 Narconon Sauna Program Helps Address Cravings that Drive the Addiction